Black, Monica

 Distinguished Professor in the Humanities | Modern Europe / Germany

-My research looks at how people in daily life have dealt, historically, with some of humanity’s most enduring, essential, and existential questions: questions about life and death, good and evil, the knowable and the unknowable.
+My research looks at how people in daily life have dealt with some of humanity’s most enduring and essential questions: questions about life and death, good and evil, the knowable and the unknowable.
 I am interested in how those questions shape moral worlds—worlds that determine collective senses of right and wrong, justice and purity, ugliness and offense, worth and value.
 Of particular interest to me are the unspoken and often unconscious rules that guide daily life and sustain the social order—structures of time and space, values and norms, customs and classifications, and how communities understand themselves in relation to a cosmic order.

 Germany in the era of the World Wars—or more precisely, 1918 to the decades following 1945—has been an extraordinary laboratory for these kinds of interests.